 To address the confidence issue, the Water Research Commission commissioned a study to undertake a series of Pilot Studies and to document the results.
-The pilot studies have since been documented (Wegelin et al., 2002) to provide information on Advanced Pressure Control so that water suppliers considering Pressure Management can evaluate the potential savings and associated problems.
+The pilot studies have since been documented (Wegelin et. al., 2002) to provide information on Advanced Pressure Control so that water suppliers considering Pressure Management can evaluate the potential savings and associated problems.
+It is anticipated that the documented case studies will encourage water suppliers to consider the benefits of pressure management throughout the country.